TritonDataCenter/containerpilot/README.md

 ### Running the example

 In the `examples` directory is a simple application demonstrating how containerbuddy works.
 In this application, an Nginx node acts as a reverse proxy for any number of upstream application nodes.
-The application nodes register themselves with Consul as they come online, and the Nginx application is configured with an `onChange` handler that writes out the new list of upstream nodes in its virtualhost configuration file and then fires a `kill -HUP` signal to Nginx, which causes it to gracefully reload its configuration.
+The application nodes register themselves with Consul as they come online, and the Nginx application is configured with an `onChange` handler that uses `consul-template` to write out a new virtualhost configuration file and then fires an `nginx -s reload` signal to Nginx, which causes it to gracefully reload its configuration.

 To try this example on your own: